|

 lesser-known artists, that query the illusory quality of art and

 visual language.
-A total of eight quotes includes:
+A total of eight quotes includes: Art is the definition

 of art (Sol LeWitt).
+Art is the lie

 that reveals the truth (Pablo Picasso).
+Art is like a watch

 that goes fast sometimes (Franz Kafka).
+Art is long and

 time is fleeting (anonymous actor featured in Charades).